Jimmoh/Laptops/README.md

-# "Data Analysis of Laptop Specifications: Exploring a dataset of laptops to uncover insights about brands, performance, and pricing.
-Utilized Python and pandas for data manipulation and visualization, uncovering correlations, price differentials, and trends in the laptop market."
+# Data Analysis of Laptop Specifications: Exploring a dataset of laptops to uncover insights about brands, performance, and pricing.
+Utilized Python and pandas for data manipulation and visualization, uncovering correlations, price differentials, and trends in the laptop market.

 #PHASE 1